secdec/astam-correlator/README.md

-_*This material is based on research sponsored by the Department of Homeland Security (DHS) Science and Technology Directorate, Cyber Security Division (DHS S&T/CSD) via contract number HHSP233201600058C.*_

 # ASTAM Correlator

-The ASTAM Correlator is a vulnerability navigation and consolidation tool capable of correlating and merging different Static and Dynamic scans indicating the same vulnerability.
-This improves scan results by combining findings that are symptoms of the same weakness, providing more information on the vulnerability as a whole.
+The ASTAM Correlator is a vulnerability consolidation and management tool for web applications, capable of correlating and merging different Static and Dynamic scans indicating the same vulnerability.
+This improves scan results by combining findings that are symptoms of the same weakness, providing:

-This project is a modification of Denim Group's software ThreadFix, which provides the Hybrid Analysis Mapping (HAM) that runs the correlation.
-A collaboration between Denim Group and Secure Decisions, a subdivision of Applied Visions, Inc., has improved upon the open-source ThreadFix tool with a focused interface and improved HAM capabilities.

-The original ThreadFix project can be found here: https://github.com/denimgroup/threadfix

----

-## Disclaimer

-The ASTAM Correlator is originally designed for integration into various other ASTAM components.
-Due to external factors, this integration is no longer in development and no longer supported.
-This is with respect to the `threadfix-astam` module and any ActiveMQ or Protobuf dependencies.
+- More information on a vulnerability as a whole
+- Reduced duplicate vulnerabilities from multiple SAST/DAST scans

+# Supported Web Frameworks
+The following frameworks are supported by the Correlator route detection process:

+- ASP.NET MVC
+- ASP.NET Web Forms
+- Struts
+- Django
+- Ruby on Rails
+- Spring MVC
+- JSP

 # Documentation